 - The Xbox 360 Audio Adapter is available on TurtleBeach.com click here

 If you have an Xbox 360 Slim and you want to use it with one of our surround sound headsets (or a DSS2), which use a digital optical (S/PDIF, TOSlink) connection, you will not need any additional cables or accessories to connect the headset to your console.
 This will be true even if you connect your Xbox 360 Slim to your TV through HDMI.
 The Xbox 360 Slim has the necessary digital optical output (labeled "S/PDIF") built right into its back panel.

-However, if you have an older Xbox 360 model (a grey or white one, one of the COD MW2 editions, or any Xbox 360 purchased before May 2010), there will not be a digital optical (TOSlink) output built directly into your Xbox 360, which you would need to connect to your surround sound headset's Digital Input.
+However, if you have an older Xbox 360 model (a grey or white one, one of the COD MW2 editions, or any Xbox 360 purchased before May 2010), there will not be a digital optical output built directly into your Xbox 360 that you will need in order to connect your surround sound headset.
 If you have a newer Xbox 360 E model, click here.

-First, check to see if your TV has a black digital optical audio output jack as above, often labeled "S/PDIF" or "TOSlink".
-If your TV has a digital optical output jack, you can plug your Turtle Beach digital optical cable directly into this jack.
-Whether your TV will output a Dolby Digital signal will depend on your particular TV and/or TV settings; some TVs have digital output jacks that output stereo.
+First, check to see if your TV has an digital optical output as shown above, often labeled 'S/PDIF'.
+If your TV has a digital optical output, you can plug the optical cable directly into this jack for game audio.
+Note: Check your TV manual to see if it supports Dolby Digital.

 Why is the Xbox 360 Audio Adapter necessary?

 - Surround Sound headsets need it if your Xbox 360 does NOT have a S/PDIF (TOSlink/Digital Optical Output) jack on the back, and if it DOES have a trapezoid-shaped A/V port on the back.